dkirkby/E4S/inputs.md

 ## Use a Joystick as an Analog Input

 Next, we will use the left-right motion of the joystick as an analog signal to control the LED brightness.
 In this mode, each axis (X/Y) of the joystick serves as an independent [variable resistor or potentiometer ("pot")](https://learn.adafruit.com/make-it-change-potentiometers?view=all).
 A potentiometer consists of two resistors R1 and R2 connected in series, within a single package, such that R1 + R2 = RTOT is fixed (at 10KΩ for the joystick).
 The three pins of a potentiometer connect as shown below, and moving the joystick left/right or up/down (or rotating a rotary potentiometer) varies how RTOT is split between R1 and R2.
-The pin between R1 and R2 for left/right joystick motion is labeled **XOUT**.
-There pin **YOUT** is between R1 and R2 for a separate potentiometer controlled by up/down joystick motion.
+The pin between R1 and R2 for left/right joystick motion is labeled **Xout**.
+There pin **Yout** is between R1 and R2 for a separate potentiometer controlled by up/down joystick motion.

 ![Potentiometer circuit diagram](img/potentiometer-diag.jpg)

 The circuit already has a 1KΩ resistor that controls the LED brightness.
 To vary this smoothly (i.e. in an "analog" fashion), add the left/right potentiometer's R1 in series with the existing 1KΩ resistor.
-In other words, replace the jumper wire between the 1KΩ resistor and LED with two jumper wires connected to the joystick **GND** and **XOUT** pins, as shown below:
+In other words, replace the jumper wire between the 1KΩ resistor and LED with two jumper wires connected to the joystick **GND** and **Xout** pins, as shown below:

 ![LED circuit with potentiometer](img/led-pot.jpg)